 Even playing rugby you know, the valuables bag comes around you know, and it’s Plewman, make-up, where’s all your jewellery, that sort of thing.

-Plewman is looking forward to the Mr World competition which he thinks is more relaxed and has a better sense of camaraderie than other beauty pageants.
-He not phased by being judged in the swimwear category as it is no different to being on the beach.
+Looking forward to the Mr World competition which he thinks is more relaxed and has a better sense of camaraderie than other beauty pageants.
+Danny is not phased by being judged in the swimwear category as it is no different to being on the beach.

-Feminist groups have labelled Miss Ireland, Miss World and Miss Universe competitions as exploitation, a charge Plewman disagrees with entirely.
-People on the streets of Dublin have mixed opinions about the competition however, with one woman commenting
+Feminist groups have labelled Miss Ireland, Miss World and Miss Universe competitions as exploitation, a charge Danny Plewman disagrees.
+People on the streets of Dublin have mixed opinions about the competition, however, with one woman commenting

 Well I don’t know if, you know, replacing cheesecake with beefcake does anybody any good.